Brandeis Study Abroad Account

 The liaison for Politics is Prof. Jytte Klausen.

 Upon return to Brandeis University it is essential that you transfer the credit you earned abroad, otherwise your work overseas will not count towards your Politics Major/Minor.

-Make an appointment to meet with Professor Hindley to assign Politics department credit for majors or minors.
+Make an appointment to meet with Professor Klausen to assign Politics department credit for majors or minors.
 Please bring with you the necessary paperwork and proof of course approval.

 The Institute for International Public Policy (IIPP) Fellowship Program provides underrepresented minority students with the education and training needed to successfully enter, advance and lead in international affairs careers.